a-rahimi/dataframe/README.md

 * Do as much work at compile-time as possible.
 The dataframes are statically typed so there is no overhead to represent schemas, or to interpret datatypes at run-time.
-Eventually, the query planning will happen at compile time as well, but I haven't yet built complex-enough queries to warrant a query planner, let alone one that runs at compile time.
+Operations on dataframes can be fused together at compile time, so that chaining operations doesn't result in large temporary dataframes to be dymamically allocated.

 * Easy to port to new compute backends.
-Most of the operations reduce to a call to a function called "merge", which does most of the work.
-When porting the package to a new compute substrate, like a distributed system or a GPU, most of the code could be left intact.
-One would just port the merge function.
+Most of the operations reduce to a call to one of three algorithms: Expr_Union, Expr_Intersection, and Expr_Reduce.
+When porting the package to a new compute substrate, like a distributed system or a GPU, one just needs to port these three operations and leave the rest of the code intact.

 * Simple semantics.
 The dataframe semantics in this package are slightly more complicated than those of Polars, which does not rely on a notion of an index, but significantly simpler than those of dplyr or Pandas.
-The fact that most operations reduce to merge() will hopefully also make it easy to optimize query plans, because hopefully it's easier to reason about compositions of merges than compositions of a large number of basic operations.
-I say "hopefully" because there is no query planner or composition of merge's yet.
+The fact that most operations reduce to Expr_Union, Expr_Intersection, and Expr_Reduce also makes it easy to optimize query plans, because it's easier to reason about compositions of of three operators than compositions of a large number of basic operations.

 Implementing a new dataframe library or porting one to a new compute engine (for example a distributed system, or a GPU) is a lot of work because the algebra on